4 Voluntary Benefits to Consider

 Spring has arrived.
 Open enrollment has come and gone.
 We have finally reached the time when HR teams and benefits administrators can breathe a collective sigh of relief and move onto addressing the next most pressing issue: voluntary benefits.

 By now, hopefully, you are done organizing everything on the back end.
 Many of you have spent the entire past quarter answering questions about the new coverage, tracking down ID cards, auditing carrier bills, and cleaning up incorrect enrollments.

 The good news is that you should be pretty much in the clear with those first quarter to-dos.
 But the flip side is that you need to start thinking strategically about what you want to do next year.
 How did open enrollment go?
+What voluntary benefits do we want to offer?
 What should we do differently next year?
 What are our goals for the upcoming year?
 How are we going to execute on those goals?

 Believe it or not, if your benefits renew on January 1, it has likely been six months or more since you last thought strategically about your benefits programs.
 You’ve been so inundated with the administrative processes surrounding implementation and enrollment that you haven’t had the time to focus on strategy.
 The beginning of spring is a great time to schedule your first planning check-in with your benefits broker.

 What should be on the top of your strategy discussion list?
 Voluntary benefits.

 The employee benefits landscape has changed drastically over the years, and there has been much made of the emergence of voluntary benefits.
 At this point, voluntary benefits have become an integral part of any employer’s benefits program.
 With the cost of medical insurance on the rise, employers must find new and creative ways to make their benefits programs more competitive and comprehensive.
 Voluntary benefits are a smart way to add value at little to no cost to the employer.

 Here are the top voluntary benefits to consider this year: